 When considering tunneling protocols, it is essential to understand how GRE compares to alternatives such as IPsec, L2TP (Layer 2 Tunneling Protocol), and OpenVPN.

-GRE: Primarily focuses on encapsulation; does not provide encryption.
+GRE: Primarily focuses on encapsulation; it does not provide encryption.

 IPsec: Provides robust encryption and security features, suitable for secure communications.